jman005/jman005/README.md

-### Hi, welcome to my profile!
+### 💻 Hi, welcome to my profile!

 I'm a software developer most proficent in **C++ and Python** building projects which are practical, useful to society or that I just find cool.
 Some of those projects have included:

-- **ArchiveIt**, a Reddit bot made to preserve posts into an offline format
-- **VaxBot**, a tool made for Vaccine Hunters Canada to locate COVID-19 vaccination appointments through a Discord interface
+- [**VaxBot**](https://github.com/Vaccine-Hunters-Canada/VaxFinder-Discord), a tool made for Vaccine Hunters Canada to locate COVID-19 vaccination appointments through a Discord interface

-Have a look at my pinned repositories for more information!
+- [**Lightype**](https://github.com/jman005/lighttype), a lightweight PyQt5 typing-test program
+- [**ArchiveIt**](https://github.com/jman005/ArchiveIt), a Reddit bot made to preserve posts into an offline format

+Click on the hyperlinks of each project to check them out.

 <!--
 **jman005/jman005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.